Cards: Pro Set AP 1991, Action Packed All Madden 1991

 Acquired: In Person, Dallas Cowboys Training Camp 1992.

 Art Shell was drafted out of Maryland Eastern Shore College in 1968 by then the AFL Oakland Raiders.
 An incredible offensive tackle, Shell would be named to 8 Pro Bowls, 3 All Pros and part of the NFLs 1970s all-decade team.
-Equally adept against the pass and the run he starred in two Super Bowls, playing in 207 contests and 23 post season games, at one point with 156 games in a row.
+Equally adept against the pass and the run, he starred in two Super Bowls, played in 207 contests and 23 post season games.
 He currently holds the odd record of being the NFL player who has played the most games with diabetes.